CodeFazila/ETLPipelineProject/README.md

 #### Use Cases
 - **Purpose**: Use cases like `RenewablesETLUseCase` orchestrate the ETL process, detailing how data is fetched, processed, and stored.

+### 2. Data Layer

 #### Repositories

-- **Purpose**: Repositories serve as contracts for data access within the domain layer, abstracting the specifics of data fetching and persistence.
+- **Purpose**: Repositories serve as contracts for data access to the domain layer for data fetching and persistence.

-### 2. Data Layer

-Located under `/source/data`, this layer implements the interfaces specified by the domain to manage data interactions:

 This structured approach not only facilitates easier testing and maintenance but also allows the system to adapt more smoothly to changes in data sources or business rules without extensive modifications.
 By keeping business logic separate from data access and external interactions, the ETL client remains flexible and robust against various challenges that might arise during its operation.